August 2006 Tokyo blackout: Incident

-This was the second largest number of households in Japan, after the 2.8 million households that suffered during the major power outage in the Tokyo metropolitan area in July 1987, and the fourth highest ever in terms of electricity consumption, but many of the major companies were on summer vacation.
-Due to this period, electricity demand was lower than usual even though it was a weekday (Monday), and at 9:55, approximately 1 hour and 17 minutes later, all but two high-voltage power stations were restored, and the remaining two The eaves were fully restored at 10:44 a.m., three hours and six minutes later.
-Afterwards, restoration work was carried out on the Koto Line, and power transmission was resumed on Lines 1 and 2 at 12:54 a.m. on the 17th.
+The outage was exacerbated by the substantial quantity of major companies that were on summer vacation at the time.

-The power outage caused traffic lights to stop, affecting railways, and caused a series of accidents in which people were trapped in building elevators.
-Even after power was temporarily restored, the power supply was still insufficient, so transportation facilities operated with reduced air-conditioning output.
+During the blackout, electricity demand was lower than usual even though it was a weekday (Monday).
+At 9:55, approximately 1 hour and 17 minutes later, all but two customers who were receiving high-voltage power had their power restored, and the remaining two customers' power was fully restored at 10:44, forty-nine minutes later.
+Afterwards, restoration work was carried out on the Koto Line, and power transmission was resumed on Lines 1 and 2 at 0:54 on the 17th.

 Congestion occurred on mobile phones, and IP telephone service was temporarily interrupted.
 The Government of Japan has established an Information Liaison Office at the Crisis Management Center of the Prime Minister's Office.

-Chiba Prefectural Police investigated the incident, considering charges of property damage and violations of the Electricity Business Law, but decided not to file charges in September of the same year, as the accident was not an intentional act.
-On September 22nd of the same year, the Yokohama Regional Marine Accident Inquiry Board applied for the commencement of a marine accident inquiry to the Yokohama Regional Marine Accident Inquiry Agency, and on March 1st, 2007, the captain of the crane ship responsible for the work was given a two-month The captain of the tugboat that was towing the crane ship was ordered to cease work for a month and a half, the crane operator was advised, and Mikuniya Construction was advised to correct its guidance.
+Chiba Prefectural Police investigated the incident and considered potential charges of property damage and violations of the Electricity Business Law, but decided not to file charges in September of the same year as the accident was not an intentional act.
+On September 22 of the same year, the Yokohama Regional Marine Accident Inquiry Board applied for the commencement of a marine accident inquiry to the Yokohama Regional Marine Accident Inquiry Agency, and on March 1, 2007, the captain of the crane ship responsible for the work was given a two-month suspension of work.
+The captain of the tugboat that towed the crane ship was ordered to cease work for a month and a half, the crane operator was advised on corrective measures, and Mikuniya Construction was told to correct its guidance.